scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 signature.
 The reason for adopting paper is simply the cost and to provide a trail for downstream audits.

-Much of the vaccine pipeline is handled by the third parties such as 2-1-1 or the state.
+Regarding compliance,  some of the vaccine pipeline is handled by the third parties such as 2-1-1 or the state.
 However, from the time the data is ingested from the state's appointment system to our processing center and transmitted to the clinic, strict HIPAA requirements are met.
 First, all communications from the appointment system took place under authentication and encryption.
 Fortunately, West Health has an processing center with the appropriate encryption at rest and encryption in transit as required by HIPAA in handling private health information.
+The processing center is cloud based but we were able to leverage our existing BAA with the cloud services in order to meet HIPAA requirements.
 All processing took place in this platform.
-Finally, the processed forms were transfered to a server at the clinic site where volunteers could securely access the forms and print them out.
+Finally, the processed forms were transfered using encryption to a server at the clinic site where an authorized operator could securely access the forms and print them out.
+The paper forms were in the custody of a volunteer until they were delivered to a back office.
+Per health department regulations, the forms are then stored for a proscribed amount of time in a locked cabinet.

 Setting up most of the systems in the pipeline faced challenges.
 Surprisingly, the most challenging technical difficulty was filling the forms.
 The remainder